BSF Senior Secondary School, Umpling

-BSF Senior Secondary School, Umpling is a co-ed school affiliated with the Central Board of Secondary Education (CBSE) in Umpling, Shillong in India.
+BSF Senior Secondary School, Umpling is a co-educational school affiliated with the Central Board of Secondary Education (CBSE) in Umpling, Shillong, in India.

-BSF was established on 24 August 1969 with six students up to class III for the children of the BSF personnel.
-It was at first run by a handful of BSF personnel.
+BSF was established on 24 August 1969 with six students up to class III for the children of BSF personnel.
+It was at first run by a handful of BSF staff.
 It became a full-fledged primary school in 1971.
 By adding a class every year, it became a middle school in 1975.
 In 1979, the Department of Education, Meghalaya, recognized the school.

 BSF became affiliated to CBSE in 1981 and was upgraded to a senior secondary school in 1987.

-The senior secondary classes started with the Arts stream from July 1989.
-Science stream started from July 1990.
-The school has started the Commerce stream from July, 2003.
+Academic performance

+In 2023, results for the All India Senior School Certificate Examination were good.

 Houses

 The School has four Houses that students can join: